deetoo/gen4/README.md

 Script now does pre-migration checks, and post-migration verification.

-- 1.1a added Bomgar and Trend post checks.
+- 1.1a added Bomgar, Trend post checks.
+- 1.1a added FixNTP post-migration function.